pace-neutrons/Horace/documentation/user_docs/README.md

   With a command terminal in the root folder of the horace-docs project run:

         make.bat html

 * Linux (With Make)

   With `make` installed simply run:

         make html

-* Linux (No Make)
+* No Make

   If you do not have `make` installed, run:

         sphinx-build -M html "docs" "build"

+  or

+        python -m sphinx "docs" "build/html"

-Built documents will be put in the `/build/html` folder, the main file is the `index.html` file.
+Built documents will be put in the `./build/html` folder, the main file is the `index.html` file.

 ## Online documentation
 Horace documentation is also available using this URL to get the latest stable version: